• Home

 • We oppose all so-called Development Aid, Structural Adjustment Programmes, International Institutions like the IMF, the expropriatory practices of transnational companies in the global south and the flow of Western funds and weaponry to warlords operating in conflict zones.
 Re recognise that Overseas Development Aid is a euphemism, in that aid is meant to and does benefit the state that provides it; the state receiving the aid usually gets it in kind rather than in ways which give it any discretion as to how to use it to benefit the people in whose name it is claimed to be given.

 • We actively oppose all settler colonialist states, not just Israel, because they are all based on the ethnic cleansing of indigenous peoples, racist segregation, repression and racialised vilification of them.
-We therefore support all organised attempts by the oppressed and marginalised peoples to fight back against such states, such as those of Hamas, the Kurdish paramilitaries, the ‘Latinos’ of the US, the migrants of western Europe, the Zapatistas of Chiapas in Mexico, the indigenous movements of Amazonian and other peoples, such as the Uygars, the Sami and the native Irish.
+We therefore support all organised attempts by the oppressed and marginalised peoples to fight back against such states, such as those of Hamas, the Kurdish paramilitaries, the ‘Latinos’ of the US, the migrants of western Europe, the Zapatistas of Chiapas in Mexico, the Tamils taken to Sri Lanka and Malaysia by the British and other Indian nationals taken to Africa and the Caribbean, the indigenous movements of Amazonian and other peoples, such as the Uygars, the Sami and the Irish.

 • We actively oppose the spread of reactionary ideas in the global south by US-based & funded Evangelical Christian groups, resulting in the increased repression, harassment and murder of LGBTQ+ people, a brake on the struggle of women and girls in the global south for civil and legal equality and full access to education.